girardi69/LambdaCollectionsT1/LambdaNode.md

 };
 ```

-4. This example returns a quote from forismatic
+4. This example returns a quote from forismatic.
+Context.done will return the information at the end of the thread.

 ```javascript
 const http = require('http');